gronka/butter/README.md

 Then run from anywhere with `butter {imagename}`

 ### Commands
+Commands revolve around esdf (and later ijkl)

+* f -> Next image (in this dir)
+* s -> Previous image (in this dir)
 * e -> Up a directory (to the very last child of the previous sibling dir)
 * d -> Down a directory (to the first child of this directory or the next silbing dir)
-* f -> Next image (in this dir)
-* s -> Previous image (in this dir)

-### TODO
-* disable image wrapping
-* goroutines for thumbnail generation by the crawler
-* config file
-* configurable input binding
-* goroutines to preload images
-* remember image position in each directory

-### BUGS
-* image scaling bugs on window resize
-* decrementFolderPath cannot escape current parentPath
-* keystrokes don't feel buttery